-Denali Raft Adventures offers two main routes, the Canyon Run and the McKinley Run, and for each trip you have two options for how you will participate: either in an oar boat (with up to 10 passengers, ages 12 and up, and only the guide is doing the paddling) or a paddle boat (with 5-10 passengers, ages 12 and up, and everyone pitches in with the paddling).
+Denali Raft Adventures offers two main routes, the Canyon Run and the Wilderness Run, and for each trip you have two options for how you will participate: either in an oar boat (with up to 10 passengers, ages 12 and up, and only the guide is doing the paddling) or a paddle boat (with 5-10 passengers, ages 12 and up, and everyone pitches in with the paddling).

 Whether you paddle or not, the three-hour Canyon Run trip consists of two hours on the water, with 8 Class 3 rapids and one rollicking Class 4 rapid, called the Cable Car (other rapids along the way are called the Coffee Grinder and the Ice Worm).
 The first half of the trip runs parallel to the road then dips into a canyon, with big canyon views and potential sightings of moose, bears, and Dall Sheep (especially early in the summer season, when they have their babies).

-The milder McKinley Run, meanwhile, starts farther upriver and doesn’t run along the road.
-Instead, you start out surrounded by mountains, and then reach a flatter area where you can see taiga forest.
+The milder Wilderness Run, meanwhile, starts farther upriver and doesn’t run along the road.
+Instead, you start out surrounded by mountains and then reach a flatter area where you can see taiga forest.
 Along the 2-hour ride you’ll encounter several Class 2 rapids, separated by stretches of calm water, and then finish off with one Class 3 rapid.
 While you don’t get as many thrills on this route, you do have a slightly higher chance of seeing wildlife, like the Dall Sheep, moose, and bears, as well as beavers.

 Along for the Ride